Content on this page requires a newer version of Adobe Flash Player.

 The adventures of the Burgundy Chatelaine and of William Cavalier (the Knight), their thwarted love, the jaleous and cruel love of the "Duchess of Burgundy" quickly enteres all foreign literatures.
 The story of the Dame de Virgy was translated in English, German, Dutch but it was in Italy that became incredibly famous.

-The duchess, refused by the young knight, is very offended and when her husband comes back she accuses the knight of having tried to seduce her.
+The Duchess, refused by the young knight, is very offended and when her husband comes back she accuses the knight of having tried to seduce her.
 The Duke convenes William who, to prove his innocence, invites him to observe them when alone with the Duchess and pretends to be in love with her.

 The very angry Duke would like to punish his wife but she not only manages to calm him down, going to bed with him (you actually see the topless Duchess in bed with him!) but she even manages to be told whom William is in love with!